Common name: Steppe Eagle

 Identification:

-A large, broad-winged eagle with long wings and a relatively small head.
-Adults are dark brown overall, often showing a paler nape and distinct pale patches at the base of the wings (βlanding lightsβ).
-Juveniles are paler with more contrasting wing markings and a lighter trailing edge to the wings.
+A large and powerful eagle with broad wings, a relatively small head, and a strong, heavy bill.
+Adults are mostly dark brown with a slightly paler nape and often show distinct pale patches at the base of the wings (βlanding lightsβ) visible in flight.
+Juveniles are generally lighter brown with more contrast in the wings and a pale trailing edge.
+The species has a commanding presence when soaring, with long, steady glides.

 Habitat:

-Open landscapes including deserts, semi-deserts, grasslands, and plains.
-Often seen soaring over open ground or resting on the ground or low perches.
+Open landscapes including deserts, semi-deserts, grasslands, and steppe regions.
+Often seen soaring over vast open areas, perched on the ground, or resting on low elevations such as mounds or rocks.

 Status in the UAE: